Weber State looks to extend streak vs N. Colorado | WTOP

-BOTTOM LINE: Weber State looks for its sixth straight conference win against Northern Colorado.
+BOTTOM LINE: Weber State looks for its seventh straight conference win against Northern Colorado.
 Weber State’s last Big Sky loss came against the Montana Grizzlies 80-67 on Feb.
-11. Northern Colorado fell 73-65 at home to Portland State in its last outing.
+11. Northern Colorado fell short in a 60-59 game at Weber State in its last outing.

-SAVVY SENIORS: Weber State has relied heavily on its seniors this year.
-Isiah Brown, Zahir Porter, Dontay Bassett and Cody Carlson have combined to account for 58 percent of all Wildcats scoring this season, though that number has dropped to 40 percent over the last five games.BRILLIANT BODIE: Bodie Hume has connected on 36.5 percent of the 104 3-pointers he’s attempted.
-He’s also converted 51.3 percent of his foul shots this season.
+TEAM LEADERS: Weber State’s Isiah Brown has averaged 18 points while Seikou Sisoho Jawara has put up 12 points.
+For the Bears, Bodie Hume has averaged 14.6 points and 6.9 rebounds while Daylen Kountz has put up 13.8 points.BRILLIANT BODIE: Hume has connected on 36.3 percent of the 113 3-pointers he’s attempted and has made 5 of 15 over his last three games.
+He’s also converted 51.3 percent of his free throws this season.

-ASSIST RATIOS: The Bears have recently gotten baskets via assists more often than the Wildcats.
-Weber State has an assist on 41 of 91 field goals (45.1 percent) across its previous three outings while Northern Colorado has assists on 37 of 80 field goals (46.3 percent) during its past three games.
+PASSING FOR POINTS: The Bears have recently created buckets via assists more often than the Wildcats.
+Weber State has 34 assists on 86 field goals (39.5 percent) over its previous three contests while Northern Colorado has assists on 30 of 67 field goals (44.8 percent) during its past three games.

-DID YOU KNOW: The Weber State offense is rated eighth in the country by scoring 83.1 points per game this season.
-Northern Colorado has only averaged 69.4 points per game, which ranks 219th.
+DID YOU KNOW: The Weber State offense is rated 12th in the nation by scoring 82.1 points per game this season.
+Northern Colorado has only averaged 68.9 points per game, which ranks 231st.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25